simeononsecurity/simeononsecurity.ch/content/software-development-career-playbook/getting-started-in-software-development/is-software-development-a-good-career/index.en.md

 lastmod: 2026-07-22
 description: "An honest assessment of software development as a career in mid-2026 after AI has reshaped the entry-level and management landscape.
 The answer is yes — but only if you can walk the walk."
 tags: ["is software development a good career 2026", "AI replacing developers", "software developer job market 2026", "junior developer AI impact", "entry level developer 2026", "developer portfolio AI", "software engineering good career", "AI coding impact"]
-coverAlt: "A software developer sitting at a desk with an AI coding assistant on one monitor and a self-built GitHub portfolio on the other, illustrating the 2026 career reality where proof of work matters more than credentials."
+coverAlt: "An illustration of a software developer in a modern workspace, surrounded by abstract coding elements and AI interfaces, with a dark background and vibrant colors symbolizing innovation in software development."
 coverCaption: ""
+cover: "/img/cover/software-development-ai-impact-2026-career-path.webp"
 ---

 #### [Click Here to Return To the Software Development Career Playbook](/software-development-career-playbook-start/)